SAP/openui5-docs/docs/Screen_Reader_Support_33fae34.md

 ***

+#### Roles and attributes

+Use the specific roles and attributes:

+-   `aria-details` for the `sap.m.Image` control.
+It’s used for referencing an element that provides a more detailed information than what is normally provided by the `aria-describedby`.

+-   `aria-haspopup` for the `sap.m.Button` and `sap.m.Toolbar` controls.
+It’s used for indicating the availability and type of interactive popup element, such as menu or dialog that can be triggered by the control.

+***

 #### Titles in headings

 For headings \(table toolbar, page header, form toolbar, panel toolbar\) the text should be in a `sap.m.Title` control \(make sure that it is associated with the element that needs the title and, if not, add the reference using `aria-labelledby`\).